ml6754/Dodge-MCO-DodgeAttack-Patch/README.md

   - Havok / Nemesis tools and documentation for enabling the behavior edits
   - SkyUI / MCM infrastructure for configuration support

-**License / Use:** Please respect the original mod’s license and credit Distar for the original work.
-This patch is provided under the same spirit of open modding and compatibility.

 ---

 ## Versioning & Changelog